2019 BMW X7 spy shots and video

 Car Tech

-After years of sitting on the sidelines, BMW is about to jump into the full-size luxury SUV segment with an X7.
+After years of sitting on the sidelines, BMW is about to jump into the full-size luxury SUV segment with an X7, which was previewed in concept form just last year.

 Talk of an X7 dates back more than a decade but BMW was reluctant to launch such a model for most of that time, focusing instead on smaller vehicles.
 Strong demand for an SUV positioned above the X5 and X6, especially from China, finally in 2014 persuaded managers to give the project the green light.

-The new model will compete against rival full-size SUVs in the luxury arena such as the Cadillac Escalade, Mercedes-Benz GLS, Land Rover Range Rover Long-Wheelbase, Lincoln Navigator and upcoming Audi Q8 and Jeep Grand Wagoneer.
+The new model will compete against rival full-size SUVs in the luxury arena such as the Cadillac Escalade, Mercedes-Benz GLS, Land Rover Range Rover Long-Wheelbase, Lincoln Navigator and upcoming Jeep Grand Wagoneer.

 Looking at the prototypes, there are no surprises regarding the design.
 The X7 resembles a stretched version of prototypes already seen for BMW’s next-generation X5, albeit more muscular, especially around the front section.
 Note that the grille and lights are test units and should be replaced on more advanced prototypes.

 The platform of the X7 is BMW’s flexible CLAR design, a modular platform that will eventually underpin most of the automaker’s models sized from the 3-Series up.
 It made its debut in the 2016 7-Series and has since appeared in the 2017 5-Series.

-Lightweight construction is central to the CLAR platform, with exotic materials including some carbon fiber-reinforced plastic expected.
+Lightweight construction is central to the CLAR platform.

 Another key element is the compatibility with electrified powertrains.
 We can expect the new X7 to feature a plug-in hybrid powertrain in addition to regular V-8 and inline-6 options.
-It’s possible a V-12 will also be offered, most likely in M760i M Performance trim.
+It’s possible a V-12 will also be offered; if so, expect to see it in M760i M Performance trim.

 Inside the X7, there will be three rows of seats and a cockpit design similar to what’s found in the 2016 7-Series.
 Expect a driver-focused layout and an advanced infotainment system complete with gesture control.

 Production will take place at BMW’s plant in Spartanburg, South Carolina.
+The first pre-production units are already rolling off the line.

-The automaker has confirmed the vehicle will go on sale in 2018, which means we’re likely to see it arrive as a 2019 model.
+Customer examples should follow soon as BMW has confirmed the vehicle will go on sale in 2018, which means we’re likely to see it arrive as a 2019 model.

 Email This Page